Find out about organisations and websites that help and support people affected by cancer and its treatment.

 This registered charity provides ID jewellery engraved with your medical condition and a 24 hour telephone number to call in the event of an emergency.
 The jewellery starts at around £20 per bracelet.

-This commercial company makes waterproof covers for dressings or casts on arms and legs.
+This company makes waterproof covers for dressings or casts on arms and legs.
 This means you can go swimming or take a bath or shower without worrying.
 The cover can also be used for an arm with a PICC line.
 Ask your specialist or nurse about getting one on the NHS or you can buy one direct from the company.
-There are full details and a price list on their website.

 91 Marlborough Road,